-Petitioners will suffer irreparable harm if Respondent continues to skirt her duties and obligations and does not provide notice to the challenged registrants before the general election on November 5, 2024.
-Indeed, Respondent's inaction has already caused irreparable harm to Petitioners and Nevada citizens because Respondent's failure to provide notice when they received the challenges have precluded Petitioners from obtaining the protections of NRS 293.535 and NRS 293.530, by having the challenged registrants designated "inactive" and thus, not entitled to receive a mail-in ballot delivered to an address where they no longer live or reside.
+Petitioners will suffer irreparable harm if Respondents are not required to provide notice to the challenged registrants before the general election on November 5, 2024, election.
+Indeed, Respondent's inaction have already caused irreparable harm to Petitioners and Nevada citizens because Respondent's failure to provide notice when they received the challenges have precluded Petitioners from obtaining the protections of NRS 293.535 and NRS 293.530, by having the challenged registrants designated "mactive" and thus, not entitled to receive a mail-in ballot delivered to an address where they no long live or reside.